FusionAuth/fusionauth-site/site/_posts/2020-09-22-active-director-connector.md

 {% include _image.liquid src="/assets/img/blogs/active-directory-connector/fusionauth-blank-ldap-connector.png" alt="The creation screen for an LDAP Connector." class="img-fluid" figure=false %}

-You'll want to provide the following information:
+Configure the LDAP Connector by providing or modifying the following:

-* The LDAP URL, which is the DNS or IP address of your Active Directory server or servers (if load balanced).
-The schema of this address depends on the security method.
-Because I'm in the same subnet, I'm using `ldap://192.168.x.x` TBD because that's the IP address of the AWS Managed AD server in this subnet.
+* The "LDAP URL", which is the DNS or IP address of your Active Directory server or servers (if load balanced).
+Because I'm in the same subnet as one of the servers, I'm using `ldap://192.168.0.59`, an internal address.
 * The security method, which is either None, LDAPS (LDAP over SSL) or STARTTLS (LDAP over TLS).
+Make sure you modify the schema of the LDAP URL if needed.
-* You can configure the timeouts.
-If the Connector can't connect or read from the LDAP server for longer than the respective timeout, an error will be written to the log and users who are associated with this Connector will not be able to authenticate.
+* Change the timeouts if needed.
+If the Connector can't connect or read from the LDAP server for longer than the respective timeout, an error will be logged and users who are associated with this Connector will not be able to authenticate.
-* Set the Lambda to the name of the Lambda you created previously.
+* Set the "Reconcile lambda" to the previously created lambda, `ldapconnector` in my case.
-* Set the Base Structure to the DN of where you want to start the search.
-To search the entire directory, you'd use a structure like: `DC=piedpiper,DC=com`.
+* The "Base structure" to the distinguished name (DN) where you want to start the search for the user.
+To search the entire directory, you'd use a structure such as `DC=piedpiper,DC=com`.
 If you want to search against only engineering, add the organization: `OU=engineering,DC=piedpiper,DC=com`.
-* Set the "System Account DN".
-This is basically the user to connect to Active Directory as.
-This account will then search for the user who is attempting to authenticate.
-This is the admin user you created above.
-For example: `CN=ReadOnlyFusionAuthUser,OU=engineering,DC=piedpiper,DC=com`.
+* Update the "System Account DN", which is basically the accounts which searches Active Directory for the user who is authenticating.
+This user needs at least read access to the directory starting at the "Base structure".
+I used the `Admin` account, since this is a tutorial.
+Make sure you use the DN, not just the username; for example: `CN=Admin,OU=engineering,DC=piedpiper,DC=com`.
 You also need to provide the password for this account.
 * Configure the "Login Identifier Attribute".
-This is the attribute value where the username resides.
-For Active Directory, that is `userPrincipalName`.
+This is attribute contains the username.
+For my Active Directory instance that is `userPrincipalName`.
 * Set the "Identifying Attribute".
-This is the entry attribute name which is the first component of the distinguished name of entries in the directory. `cn` is the correct value.
+This is the entry attribute name that is the first component of the DN of entries in the directory. `cn` is the correct value for this Active Directory instance.

-Finally, configure profile attributes to request from Active Directory.
+After all of the above are configured, you'll also want to specify which directory attributes will be requested from Active Directory.
 Anything stored in the Active Directory instance can be requested here, as long as the authenticating user has permissions to retrieve the information.
-AWS Managed AD [runs Windows Server 2012](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_microsoft_ad.html), so this is [the list of available attributes](https://docs.microsoft.com/en-us/windows/win32/adschema/c-user#windows-server-2012).
-These will be passed to the lambda as a hash named `userAttributes`.
-This will differ based on what attributes you want to store in the FusionAuth user.
-Here's one valid set of values: `cn givenName sn userPrincipalName mail`.
-These must be added one at a time in the administrative user interface.
+AWS Microsoft Managed AD [runs Windows Server 2012](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_microsoft_ad.html), so this is [the list of available attributes](https://docs.microsoft.com/en-us/windows/win32/adschema/c-user#windows-server-2012).

+As mentioned above, these will be passed to the lambda as a hash named `userAttributes`.
+Configure this to retrieve whatever you want available via the FsuionAuth `user` object.
+Here's what I used: `cn givenName sn userPrincipalName mail`.
+These must be added one at a time in the administrative user interface, you can't cut and paste them.
+You'll want to make sure you also include in the set of requested values a unique identifier that can be converted into a GUID.
+Set the `user.id` value to this GUID.

-You'll want to make sure you also include in the set of values a unique identifier that can be converted into a GUID.
-This is what you'll set the user's FusionAuth id to.
-In this case, Active Directory stores the user's id in binary in the `objectGUID`.
-The underlying LDAP access tries to treat this as a string, so you need to specify it as a binary object by appending `;binary` to the attribute name: `objectGUID;binary`.
-The Lambda then decodes this to a v4 GUID which is usable as an identifier within FusionAuth.
+Good news: Active Directory also has a user id that is a GUID.
+Bad news: Active Directory stores the user's id in binary in the `objectGUID` attribute, so there are a few gyrations needed to convert it appropriately.
+The underlying LDAP access method tries to treat this value as a string, so you need to specify it as a binary object by appending `;binary` to the attribute name: `objectGUID;binary`.
+The lambda then decodes this to a FusionAuth friendly GUID using the `guidToString` method.

-After you've added everything, the configuration will look like this, though of course the URL and other configuration will differ:
+After you've added all this info, the configuration will look like this, though of course the URL and other aspects will differ:

 {% include _image.liquid src="/assets/img/blogs/active-directory-connector/fusionauth-create-active-directory-connector.png" alt="The completed creation screen for an Active Directory LDAP Connector." class="img-fluid" figure=false %}

 ### Configure the Connector policy

 After you've set up the Connector, you need to tell FusionAuth how to use it.
 In the administrative user interface, navigate to "Tenants", then to the "Default" tenant.
 Go to the "Connectors" tab to enable the connector.

 Click "Add policy" and select the connector.
 You may optionally enter the email domain or domains for which this Connector should be used; add multiple domains on separate lines.
-You can also add a value of `*` which will cause this connector to be checked for users with any email address.
-In this case, you'll leave the domain value as `*`.
+You can also leave the value of `*` which will cause this connector to be checked for users with any email address.
+That's what this post will do.

-You can check the "Migrate User" option, which will cause FusionAuth to not check Active Directory for user attributes after the first time.
+You can check the "Migrate User" option, which will cause FusionAuth to check Active Directory for user attributes only at the first authentication of each user.
 You can read more [about this option](/docs/v1/tech/connectors).
-For this post, you are continuing to treat Active Directory as the system of record, so leave it unchecked.
+For this post, Active Directory will remain the system of record, so leave it unchecked and save the policy entry.

 {% include _image.liquid src="/assets/img/blogs/active-directory-connector/fusionauth-tenant-connector-policy.png" alt="Setting up the policy for the Active Directory Connector." class="img-fluid" figure=false %}

-Order here matters; the Connectors are checked in order until the user is found in one of them.
+Order of Connectors matters; Connectors are checked one after the other until the user is found in one of the data sources.
 At that point, the user is tied to that Connector and it will be used for future authentication attempts.
 Make sure that you move the Active Directory Connector above the Default Connector, so that it is tried first.

 {% include _image.liquid src="/assets/img/blogs/active-directory-connector/fusionauth-tenant-order-connectors.png" alt="Setting up the policy order for the Active Directory Connector." class="img-fluid" figure=false %}

 Note that Connectors are configured on a tenant by tenant basis.
-FusionAuth supports multiple tenants out of the box, so if you need different Connector domains or orders, you can use multiple tenants.
+FusionAuth supports multiple tenants out of the box, so if you need different Connector domain configuration or order, use multiple tenants.

 ## Set up and run the web application

-Now that you have the ability to authenticate against Active Directory, set up an application to test it out.
+Now that you have the ability to authenticate against Active Directory, you need to set up an application to test it out.
 If you want to write a payroll application, feel free.
 But for the sake of time, this post will use a previously written application, as mentioned initially.

 To get started, clone [the ASP.NET Core application](https://github.com/FusionAuth/fusionauth-example-asp-netcore) from GitHub.
 Follow the instructions in the `README`, including updating the `appsettings.json` values: